cicout/cico_persistent/README.md

 # CICOPersistent
 ![Swift5 compatible][Swift5Badge] [![CocoaPods][PodBadge]][PodLink] [![Carthage compatible][CartagheBadge]][CarthageLink] [![License MIT][MITBadge]][MITLink]

-CICOPersistent is a simple local storage service using codable, a new feature in Swift 4.
-It contains key-value file, key-value database, orm database, and key-value key chain.
+CICOPersistent is a simple local storage service using codable.
+It contains orm database, key-value file, key-value database and key-value key chain.
 You can easily choose what you want.
 You can also use CICOAutoCodable, a simple extension for codable.

 ## Installation

 ### CocoaPod

 You can simply add CICOPersistent to your `Podfile`:

 ```
 pod "CICOPersistent"